danchoi/soywiki/README.markdown

     let g:SoyWiki#browser_command = "your browser command here"

-If your Vim has `netrw` installed, you can open a hyperlink directly in same Vim window by putting the cursor on a web hyperlink and typing `,O` (capital O).
-This will open the webpage in a vertical split window, using `elinks` or whatever browser you set as your `g:netrw_http_cmd`.
+If your Vim has `netrw` installed, you can open a hyperlink directly in Vim by putting the cursor on a web hyperlink and typing `gf', `CTRL-W f` or `,O` (capital O).
+All these commands open the webpage inside your Vim session using `elinks` or whatever browser you set as your `g:netrw_http_cmd`.
 See `:help netrw` for more information.

 Tip: I personally like using `netrw` (configured to use elinks) a lot more than using a conventional web browser, because it lets me keep all